RARR Sportswear: From China with love

 "I have always loved making clothes, I always had a sewing machine, and I always loved language as well," says Amy in their apartment which overlooks Providence Park.
 (They're so close they can look up from fulfilling orders on their kitchen island and watch Timbers and Thorns games on the jumbotron.)
 "It was a chance to get into one of my hobbies and use my languages."

-After a time, she moved to a factory that made all the big brands: Nike, Puma, Reebok, Adidas.
-Shen Zhou Knitting, based in Beilun just outside Ningbo.
+After some time, she moved to a factory that made all the big brands, including Nike, Puma and Adidas.
+Shen Zhou Knitting is based in Beilun just outside Ningbo.

 The idea to make their own sportswear came from a practical need.

 "I'd go for a run and have nowhere to put my key, so I'd tie it to my shoe.
 Head-to-toe in Nike and nowhere to put it.
 We were like, 'Can we make our own?'
 Well, we could!"

 They started designing.
 They wanted zipper pockets so things wouldn't fly out when running or getting in a car.
 An iPhone 6+ pocket that didn't sag.
 They wanted bright colors and natty patterns as well as the usual solids and slimming black.
 They incorporated things they saw from fashion, such as the ribbed panels on the front thigh of their slim joggers.

 In their own words, RARR sportswear is functional active wear that is fashion forward.
 They are the marketing team too, but they are looking for partners to handle that.The second bedroom is their office, where three seasons of clothing development can be seen.
 Winter 2018/19 is taking shape on the laptop.
 Chris uses Adobe Illustrator "to make things easy.
 A designer at Ningbo Top taught me basics.
 It's just a tool to draw out a design."
 Amy works more on the colorways and patterns.